vikrampawar/learn-kafka/pages/ILoveLogsApacheKafkaAndRealTimeDataIntegration.md

 ## Logs and Distributed Systems

-Different way of thinking about data.
-Database provides tables, Kafka provides logs.
+It's a different way of thinking about data, while database provides tables, Kafka provides logs.
+Think of it differently than server logs though.

-Particular thing in mind when thinking about logs.
-Not the server logs.

 - It's append only as a regular log.
 - Structured array of feed of messages